Tracking Pitches

 Reviewing Pitch Progress Using the Story Funnel

 We just learned how to use pitch statuses to easily track pitch progress directly from Gmail or Outlook.
-The Propel story funnel allows you to view the status of all pitches for a particular campaign or account all at once.
+The Propel Story Funnel allows you to view the status of all pitches for a particular campaign or account all at once.
 This gives you a bird’s eye view of a campaign's progress, and allows you to make sure that nothing falls through the cracks.

 Propel story funnel